 On December 23, 2014, Korea Electric Power Corp. and Korea Hydro & Nuclear Power Co., Ltd. (KHNP), submitted to the NRC its application for the certification of the APR1400 standard plant design for use in the U.S. domestic energy market.
 The NRC completed the Phase 2 review for all chapters of the application in May 2017 and completed the Phase 3 review in June 2017.
-The staff is currently in Phases 4 and 5 of its review.
-As of February 28, 2018, the staff had issued 2,224 RAI questions and the applicant has responded to 2,223 of them.
-Of the RAI questions issued, 99.5% are closed or are considered confirmatory actions that the staff will verify, upon receipt of the updated final safety analysis report, that the applicant has incorporated all changes in accordance with the response approved by the staff.
+The staff is currently in Phases 4, 5 and 6 of its review.
+As of March 31, 2018, the staff had issued 2,225 RAI questions and the applicant has responded to 2,224 of them.
+(Note that of the six RAI responses received this month, only one response is considered a new response.
+The other five were revised responses and thus already included in the total.)
+Of the RAIs issued, 99.5% are closed or are considered confirmatory actions that the staff will verify, upon receipt of the updated final safety analysis report, that the applicant has incorporated all changes in accordance with the response approved by the staff.